On a class of data-driven mixed-integer programming problems under uncertainty: a distributionally robust approach: Solution techniques

-In other words, if $\mathbb{Q}^*_a \notin \mathcal{D}$, then the empirical distribution $\widehat{\mathbb{Q}}_{a,T_a}$ belongs to $\mathcal{D}$ with a probability that decays exponentially in $T_a$.
-In the next result we mimic the ideas behind Example~\ref{example 1}.
-That is, we bound from above the out-of-sample prediction disappointment with respect to (\ref{distributionally robust predictor}) and cater a fixed exponential decay rate.
+In other words, if $\mathbb{Q}^*_a \notin \mathcal{D}_a$, then the empirical distribution $\widehat{\mathbb{Q}}_{a,T_a}$ belongs to $\mathcal{D}_a$ with a probability that decays exponentially in the sample size, $T_a$.
+In the next result we mimic the idea of Example~\ref{example 1}.
+That is, the out-of-sample prediction disappointment (\ref{eq: out-of-sample prediction}) with respect to (\ref{distributionally robust predictor}) is bounded from above by some function that decays exponentially in $T_{min}$.